JodieAmeliaLevy/IO-Eval-sanitized/README.md

 artifacts are deliberately withheld.
 See [`RESPONSIBLE_RELEASE.md`](https://github.com/JodieAmeliaLevy/IO-Eval-sanitized/blob/main/RESPONSIBLE_RELEASE.md).

 ## Overview
-This project measures whether frontier and open-weight models provide meaningful.
-**uplift** to actors running online influence operations, and anchors that measurement in a recognised analytic framework so the results are interpretable and actionable for platforms and regulators rather than ad hoc.
+This project measures whether frontier and open-weight models provide meaningful **uplift** to actors running online influence operations, and anchors that measurement in a recognised analytic framework so the results are interpretable and actionable for platforms and regulators rather than ad hoc.